exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

      --help  Show this message and exit.

    Commands:
-     health                  Check the health of the execution environment. spawn-test-environment  This command spawn a test environment with a...
+     environment             Displays the default configurations of the DB. health                  Check the health of the execution environment. spawn-test-environment  This command spawn a test environment with a...